HoseinA05/Seventh-Assignment-Socket-Programming-jfx/README.md

 10. [Resources for Further Studying](#some-resources-for-further-studying-)

 ## Introduction 📚
 Welcome to your 7th assignment!
 This assignment focuses on creating a command-line interface (CLI) application using **socket programming** concepts in Java.
-The objective is to create a robust and efficient mechanism for sending text messages between multiple clients and transferring text files from the server side to the client side.
+The objective is to create a robust and efficient mechanism for sending text TextMessages between multiple clients and transferring text files from the server side to the client side.

 ## Objectives 🔎